Sheriff: Man attacks, kills 2 coworkers; 3rd victim critical

-An electrician who got in an angry dispute with a supervisor attacked his colleagues at the Florida home they shared on a temporary work project, killing two Saturday and injuring a third who wasn’t expected to survive, a sheriff said.
+An electrician who got in an angry dispute with a supervisor attacked his colleagues at the Florida home they shared on a temporary work project, killing three people and injuring a fourth, a sheriff said.

-Electrician Shun Runyon and his coworkers were living in Davenport while they worked temporarily at a supermarket for a Pennsylvania electric company.
+Electrician Shaun Runyon and his coworkers were living in Davenport while they worked temporarily at a supermarket for a Pennsylvania electric company.
 The 39-year-old got into the argument with his supervisor Friday, punching the man and fleeing the job site, Polk County Sheriff Grady Judd said during a news conference.
+Runyon’s first name was initially given incorrectly by authorities.

 Runyon returned to the home where he and seven coworkers and their families were living and began attacking them with a knife and baseball bat, beating one man to death while he slept, Judd said.

-A second victim was found dead on the front porch and a third victim was beaten so badly he was hospitalized in extremely critical condition and was “not expected to survive,” the sheriff said.
+A second victim was found dead on the front porch and a third victim was beaten and later died at a hospital.

 Runyon chased a fourth victim into the street and struck him with the bat.
 Another man escaped unharmed with his wife and 7-year-old daughter, Judd said.